psevestre/openid-fapi/Financial_API_WD_000.md

 |           X                                                           |          X                         |    X                  |
 |           X                                                           |                                 X  |                    X  |

 Server Side Authentication – Only the Server authenticates itself, assuring its identity to the client across the network transport.

 Mutual Authentication – Enables both Client and Server to authenticate to each other, assuring each other's identity across the network transport.

 In line with FFIEC (Federal Financial Institutions Examination Council) guidance on Authentication to mitigate security risks.

 When invoking the FI's Financial API data service, the Financial API client will provide an Authorization header with the access tokens encoded per the agreed encoding.

-Clients that support multiple Authorization Servers MUST use a unique redirect_uri for each Authorization Server.
+Clients that support multiple Authorization Servers MUST use a unique *redirect\_uri* for each Authorization Server.
 This will mitigate security issues where there is a mix-up of the issuer of the ID Token and Authorization Server.

 Clients running on “mobile devices” MUST send PKCE enabled authorization and token endpoint requests as described in section 4 of RFC 7636.

-### Token Scope
+### Token Scope<a name='token_scope'></a>
 The Financial API allows access to the user's private financial information while the user is offline.
-To obtain consent and authorization for an access token that  can be used while the user Is offline, the authorization request must contain the *openid* and *offline_access* values in the scope parameter.
+To obtain consent and authorization for an access token that  can be used while the user is offline, the authorization request MUST contain the *openid* and *offline\_access* values in the *scope* parameter.
 A refresh token will be returned in the authorization response that can be exchanged for an access token as described in Section 12 of OpenID Connect Core 1.0.

 The Financial API client application will include a list of desired scopes when requesting an authorization token.
 The following scopes are defined for Financial API data service.